 The domestic adoption program is directed by E. Parker Herring, who is an adoptive mother of two and an experienced family law and adoption attorney.

-The agency’s office is within the law offices of Herring & Mills located in downtown Raleigh, located at 434 Fayetteville Street, Suite 2135.
+The agency’s office is within the law offices of Parker Herring Law Group located in downtown Raleigh, located at 434 Fayetteville Street, Suite 2135.

 The agency is unique in its approach to selecting and screening adoptive parents.
 Adoptive parents are asked to have at least five in-person meetings and interviews with the directors and staff before being approved to have their profiles shown to birth mothers.
 The process begins with a general adoption consultation and the agency directors each meet with the prospective adoptive parents before they are approved to begin the home study process.
 The agency maintains a relatively small list of waiting parents to minimize the wait that adoptive parents have before placement and to ensure that all adoptive parents are well screened and educated on adoption.

 A Child’s Hope reaches out to prospective adoptive couples and birth parents through advertising, a toll-free number for birthmothers and extensive networking contacts in the medical, academic and legal communities.
 The agency has a broad-based outreach to minority adoptive parents and maintains a toll-free Spanish speaking hotline.